thewoodfish/property-oracle-node/README.md

    ) -> DispatchResult { ... }
    ```
 This function accepts the `id(hash)` of a property, the name or title of the property document to be filled, the `cid` of the uploaded `KILT chain` `CType` for the property document fields and the required attributes or fields to be filled in a property document.
-This function creates a new property document and records it onchain. <br>
+This function creates a new property document and records it onchain.
+It also takes note of the registrar of the document.
+The registrar is important because his signature is the single principal entity to attest a property credential and confer the right meaning of ownership. <br>
 Once this state change is complete, the `NewPropertyTypeRecorded` event is generated and visible on the blockchains UI explorer.

 - <b>`record_ptype:`</b>
    ```
    pub fn record_credential(origin: OriginFor<T>, hash: H256, cid: Vec<u8>) -> DispatchResult { ... }
    ```
-This function accepts the `id(hash)` of a property and the `cid` to the `KILT` credentials or claim created concerning a particular property.
+This function accepts the `id(hash)` of a property and the `cid` to the `KILT` credential or claim created of a particular property.
+This function records the claim and the user